mapcrafter/mapcrafter/README.md

 use this, if you already rendered your map completely.
 Incremental rendering is much faster than a full rendering, if there are only a few changes in your minecraft world.

+-b [--batch]

+This option deactivates the animated progress bar.

 **Here are some settings you can only specifiy, if you do a full rendering.
 In case of